-Authentic Lutheran Worship
+Authentic Lutheran Worship in Lexington

 We hope that you will join us for worship while you are in Lexington or anywhere in the Bluegrass Region.
 There are many factors that make choosing a church difficult or even intimidating.
 Below are some Frequently Asked Questions and their answers that we hope make your visit a little more comfortable.
 We want more than anything else for you to come and hear the Good News of Jesus Christ’s life, death and resurrection with us here at St. John’s.
 If your questions are not answered on this page, feel free to call our church office or use the form below to send us an email.